Get 30 minutes of expert counselling. No Spam.No Sharing. 100% confidentiality

 The Central Provident Fund is a type of public security saving technique that is financed by donations via employees and employers.
 The sole purpose of CPF contribution is to assist the employees to meet their various needs.
 For example, their medical costs, housing loans, and also their retirement.

 The CPF Contribution is made by individuals who represent Singapore Citizens (SCs) and Singapore permanent residents (SPRs).
-But these individuals should be:

 The compulsion of CPF contribution does not apply to someone who is a citizen of Singapore or an SPR but working abroad.
-Now, if you are wondering where does this contribution go, here is your answer:
+Now, if you are wondering where this contribution go, here is your answer:

 Employees can deposit up to 20% of their pay to their CPF funds.
 They also eventually gain to 17 percent of their earnings in CPF payments from their employers.
 That’s how businesses in Singapore contribute to the creation of a welfare program for Singapore employees in their golden years.